Skiing up to 3,080 metres

 The Wiensenlift beginners’ lift is perfect for getting complete beginners started with confidence, and the excellent ski-school will soon have you up on the next stage of blue runs above the village.

 The ski area’s three main parts – Hochgurgl, Festkogel and Hohe Mut – are all interconnected, and all offer a good choice of red and blue runs, with the occasional black for those days when you feel like a challenge.
-With the great snow at this altitude, expertly prepared, there are miles of flattering, open cruising runs to enjoy, with a choice of ‘pit-stops’ along the way!
+With the great snow at this altitude, there are miles of flattering, open cruising runs to enjoy, with a choice of ‘pit-stops’ along the way and the main Festkogel gondola is close to both the Chalet Alpenblume and Chalet Verwall

 Obergurgl does not claim to be a ‘macho’ resort for experts, but the half dozen black runs and excellent off-piste possibilities (see below) still serve to get the adrenalin flowing, and the top half of the Hohe Mut red run is renowned for its challenging moguls.